WomenWhoCode/AndroidWorkshops_BCN/Day 4 - Networking/README.md

 Run the app and press `see more doggos` button, what do you see? oh no the images are all stretched :scream:
 This can be fixed easily: Open `layout_doggo_item.xml` and replace set the `scaleType` to `centerInside`.
-Run the app again, you will see how the images are loaded little by little when you scroll the list.
+Run the app again and press the button, you will see how the images are loaded little by little when you scroll the list.

+Our app starts to look more and more like a real app, doesn't it?

 If you want to practice more you can do the next codelab: https://codelabs.developers.google.com/codelabs/kotlin-android-training-internet-images/index.html?index=..%2F..android-kotlin-fundamentals#0

-Our app starts to look more and more like a real app, doesn't it?